gvwilson/thirdbit/src/fiction/iffy/index.md

 so that rock will break down in decades rather than centuries.
-Others nestle in streams for a month or a year to help strategic clumps of weeds establish themselves, while a few become guides, matchmakers and envoys.*
+Others nestle in streams for a month or a year to help strategic clumps of weeds establish themselves, while a few become guides, matchmakers, and envoys.*

 *They stay hidden when they can.
 When they can't,